-Improving breastfeeding rates is an international and national priority for infant and maternal health (World Health Organisation, 2014; Rollins et al., 2016; Scottish Government, 2017).
-The World Health Organisation recommends exclusive breastfeeding for the first 6 months of life (World Health Organisation, 2003); however, in America, The Family and Medical Leave Act of 1993 (FMLA) gives only 12 weeks of unpaid leave annually for mothers of newborn or newly adopted children if they work for a company with 50 or more employees.
+Improving breastfeeding rates is an international and national priority for infant and maternal health (World Health Organization, 2014; Rollins et al., 2016; Scottish Government, 2017).
+The World Health Organization recommends exclusive breastfeeding for the first 6 months of life (World Health Organization, 2003); however, in America, The Family and Medical Leave Act of 1993 (FMLA) gives only 12 weeks of unpaid leave annually for mothers of newborn or newly adopted children if they work for a company with 50 or more employees.

 In order to continue providing breastmilk, a breast pump would be imperative at this point.

 It is true that breast pumps might be provided by health insurance companies or even by WIC (Women, Infants, Children) but it is also true that not every mom qualifies for either of these programs.
 And some of the pumps provided are not the best quality that every mom deserves.